 Wireless USB Microphones

-Just like wired microphones, there are wireless systems that have built-in ADCs and digital (USB) outputs.
+Like wired microphones, there are wireless systems with built-in ADCs and digital (USB) outputs.

 One such example is the Samson SWXPD2 wireless USB microphone system, which has three microphone options: